KDE/digikam-doc/post_processing/print_creator.rst

 Creating a New Layout
 ---------------------

-The Print Creator tool allows to add new templates to manage new page layouts easily.
-This chapter explains how to create templates, test, and share files for an official integration in application.
+The Print Creator tool allows you to add new templates and manage new page layouts.
+This chapter explains how to create templates, test, and share files for an official integration into digiKam.

 Getting Started
 ~~~~~~~~~~~~~~~

-A template is at least one file with XML extension (for instance :file:`my-templates.xml`), if you want it to be included however you need another file that allows translations, e.g. a desktop file (see below).
+A template is at least one file with an XML extension (for instance :file:`my-templates.xml`).
+However, if you want it to be included in a future version of digiKam, you need another file that allows translations, e.g. a desktop file (see below).

 When the Print Creator is running, it does the following:

-    - Waits from you to choose the page size.
+    - Waits for you to choose the page size.
-    - Looks for files describing templates (XML files).
+    - Looks for files describing the templates (XML files).
-    - For each file, it looks for templates.
-If template is fine, it checks if layout fits into the chosen page size, adds it, and loads desktop file if exists.
+    - For each file, it looks for a template.
+If a template is found, it checks if the layout fits into the chosen page size, adds it, and loads a desktop file if one exists.
-    - Shows templates with a preview icon in a list box.
+    - Displays templates with a preview icon in a list box.

 The current official templates list can be seen `in this git repository <https://invent.kde.org/graphics/digikam/-/tree/master/core/dplugins/generic/tools/printcreator/templates>`_.

 The XML File Structure
 ~~~~~~~~~~~~~~~~~~~~~~

-The XML file is used to describe template layouts, once it was a real page layout.
-At now, you can add a fake page size to make it available for all those pages in which your new template fits.
+An XML file is used to describe template layouts and how it fits into a real page layout.
+For now, you can add a fake page size to make your template available for all those pages in which your new template fits.

-An example of template (already included into default templates.xml) is a layout containing six passport size photos (35x40mm) is the following:
+An example of a template (already included in default templates.xml) is a layout containing six passport size photos (35x40mm):

 .. code-block:: xml